I’ve Finally Found Healthy Eggs!

 I summed up with the advice that the only way to be sure you’re getting healthy eggs from healthy chickens is to source the eggs locally, and discuss with the farmer precisely how the chickens are raised and fed—and how difficult (if not impossible) that would be in a city like Las Vegas, and that instead, I would need to rigorously read labels and research to try to find truly pasture-raised and healthy eggs.

-Well, good news: I found some healthy, pasture-raised eggs at my local Sprouts Farmers Market!
+Well, good news: I found healthy, pasture-raised eggs!

 They’re from Vital Farms and, as depicted in the cover image above, these eggs are not only pasture-raised, but even invite you to see on their website from exactly which “small family farm” the eggs were harvested.